COVID-19, Masks, Sanitizer

 COVID-19 vaccine

-COVID-19 is a disaster on an epic scale that has turned our lives upside down.
+COVID-19 was a disaster that turned lives upside down

-In addition to the general survey, EHSC researchers worked with several organizations to develop targeted surveys for domestic workers, healthcare workers, and day laborers.
+In addition to a general survey, EHSC researchers worked with several community organizations to develop targeted surveys for domestic workers, healthcare workers, and day laborers.

 COVID-19 & Healthcare Workers Report